Oliver2213/NVDAYoutube-dl/readme.md

 ##Basic usage instructions

-###Example 1: Downloading currently playing Youtube video
+###Example 1: Downloading currently playing Youtube video on Youtube Web site

 1. Open your Web browser.
 2. Search for any video on Youtube that you would like to download.